 This came into force on 25.05.18.
 Deemed consent disappeared, which meant that we required positive consent from our supporters for them to receive any further communication from us.
 We also had to have procedures in place stating exactly what data we hold, why we need to hold it, how we protect it, and how our supporters may unsubscribe from future contact, if they wish.
-We circulated a request for confirmation prior to 25th May, and only those contact who provided a positive response are on our circulation list, and contacted by us when a new report on progress is available.
+Only those contacts who have provided a positive response are on our circulation list, and contacted by us when a new report on progress is available.
 We have also published our detailed policy on Data Protection and handling on our website.

-Section G
+Section G Declaration

-Declaration